bobd-biz/bob-demo-be1/README.md

 * Git

 Currently the project is configured for MySQL (port 3306) but can be easily changed.
-* Database: newrelic
+* Database: bob-demo-1
-* Username: newrelic
+* Username: bob-demo-1
-* Password: newrelic
+* Password: bob-demo-1

-The web service is configured for port 3000.
+The web service is configured for port 4000 by default.

 ## Setup